HazyResearch/based/README.md

 ## Evaluate
-In our paper, we evaluate pretrained language models on a standard suite of benchmarks from the LM Evaluation Harness, as well as a new suite of three *recall-intensive* tasks:
+In our paper, we evaluate pretrained language models on a standard suite of benchmarks from the LM Evaluation Harness, as well as a suite of three *recall-intensive* tasks:

 - **SWDE** (Info. extraction).
 A popular information extraction benchmark for semi-structured data.
-SWDE includes raw HTML docuemtns from 8 Movie and 5 University websites (e.g.IMDB, US News) and annotations for 8-274 attributes per website (e.g., Movie runtime). **HuggingFace: [hazyresearch/based-swde](https://huggingface.co/datasets/hazyresearch/based-swde)**
+SWDE includes raw HTML documents from 8 Movie and 5 University websites (e.g.IMDB, US News) and annotations for 8-274 attributes per website (e.g., Movie runtime). **HuggingFace: [hazyresearch/based-swde](https://huggingface.co/datasets/hazyresearch/based-swde)**
 - **FDA** (Info. extraction).
 A popular information extraction benchmark for unstructured data.
-The FDA setting contains 16 gold attributes and 100 PDF documents, which are up to 20 pages long, randomly sampled from FDA 510(k). **HuggingFace: [hazyresearch/based-fda](https://huggingface.co/datasets/hazyresearch/based-swde)**
+The FDA setting contains 16 gold attributes and 100 PDF documents, which are up to 20 pages long, randomly sampled from FDA 510(k). **HuggingFace: [hazyresearch/based-fda](https://huggingface.co/datasets/hazyresearch/based-swde)** \[WIP - coming soon\]
 - **SQUAD-Completion** (Document-QA).
 We find that original SQUAD dataset is challenging for our models without instruction fine-tuning.
 So we introduce a modified version of SQUAD where questions are reworded as next-token prediction tasks.
-For example, "What is the capital of France?" becomes "The capital of France is". **HuggingFace: [hazyresearch/based-squad](https://huggingface.co/datasets/hazyresearch/based-swde)**
+For example, "What is the capital of France?" becomes "The capital of France is". **HuggingFace: [hazyresearch/based-squad](https://huggingface.co/datasets/hazyresearch/based-swde)** \[WIP - coming soon\]

 Under `evaluate`, we have a clone of EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) that includes these new tasks and provides scripts for running all the evaluations from the paper.
 The following instructions can be used to reproduce our results on the [LM-Eval harness](https://github.com/EleutherAI/lm-evaluation-harness) using the pretrained checkpoints.